makersacademy/bowling-challenge/third_try.md

 10Strike => 10 pins down in the first roll of frame, plus 2 extra rolls and it’s points (Points = 10 + n + m)
 10Spare => 10 pins down in two rolls (i.e. 4 pins in 1st roll, 6 pins in 2nd roll) and points for 1 extra  roll (Points = 4+6, plus i.e.5)

-Gutter Game = zero points, never hits pins
+Gutter Game = zero points, never hits pins X
-- User inputs 0

 Perfect Game = 300 points (12 Strikes - 10 * 10 for normal frame strikes, plus points from one subsequent rolls(because it is a strike),  and 10 * 2 for extra rolls)